georgalis/pub/boot/pkgsrc_guide.md

 export LOCALBASE="$pre/$pkgrev" PKG_DBDIR="$LOCALBASE/pkgdb"
 ```

-#### Configuration Variables for Build
+#### Build Configuration Variables

 When setting build env, ensure source tag ($pkgtag) matches prefix ($LOCALBASE) indication.

 **Patterns**
   * get source and set $pkgsrc in the environment
   * add $LOCALBASE/{bin,sbin} to $PATH after release bootstrap
-  * for package build, apply `which bmake` to determine $LOCALBASE from $PATH
+  * for package build, apply `which bmake` to determine $LOCALBASE from bmake in $PATH
   * discover $pkgtag from $pkgsrc checkout, prior to source update
   * use $LOCALBASE to determine other build paramaters, for package builds
   * set a new $pkgtag and $LOCALBASE prefix, to bootstrap and install a new release

 ## Quick Start

-### Environment Setup (All Platforms)
+### Setup All Platforms

-LOCALBASE selects to the installed release prefix and underpins all other build parameters, and release runtime env, eg:
+LOCALBASE selects to the installed release prefix and underpins all other parameters used by build tools.
+It is coded into package binaries, for runtime release env configurations, eg:

 ```bash
 $LOCALBASE/etc/mk.conf                    # compile options file produced by bootstrap-pkgsrc